Impact

 Risk and Exploitability

 The CVSS score of 7.8 places this flaw in the high severity range.
-The EPSS score of 0.00066 indicates a very low probability of exploitation, yet the high severity means the vulnerability remains significant.
+The EPSS score of 2% indicates a low probability of exploitation, yet the high severity means the vulnerability remains significant.
 It is not listed in the CISA KEV catalog, suggesting there is no widespread evidence of active exploitation yet.
-The attack vector is inferred to be local; an attacker must already have access to the target system and sufficient privileges to execute code that can trigger the race condition in the Win32K GRFX component.
+The attack vector is inferred to be local; an attacker must already have access to the target system and sufficient privileges to execute code that can trigger the use‑after‑free in the ICOMP component of Win32K.

 OpenCVE Enrichment